mattsherwood87/CoNNECT/docs/source/example_processing_procedures/project_startup.rst

    #.
 Create a new key titled 2022-001
    #.
 Add the elements in :numref:`credentials_secondary_table` to the 2022-001 dictionary

-   .. note:: This is a manual process.

 #.
 Create the Project's :ref:`scan ID JSON file <scan_id_json>` in the Project's **code** directory

-   .. note:: This is a manual process.

 #.
 Create the Project's MySQL tables